religiosa1/git-webhook-receiver/README.md

 Run `get-webhook-receiver logs` to inspect app logs.

 <!--
-TODO implement this functionality for actionsDb:
+TODO: implement this functionality for actionsDb:

 Only N latest actions are stored in the directory, with N specified in the config as `max_output_files` field.
 When number of output files exceeds this